stasel/WebRTC/README.md

 The binary releases correspond with official Chromium releases and branches as specified in the [Chromium dashboard](https://chromiumdash.appspot.com/branches).

 ## 💡 Things to know
-* All binaries in this repository are compiled from the official WebRTC [source code](https://webrtc.googlesource.com/src/) without any modifications to the sources code or to the output binaries.
+* All binaries in this repository are compiled from the official WebRTC [source code](https://webrtc.googlesource.com/src/) without any modifications to the source code or to the output binaries.
-* Dynamic framework (xcframework format) which contains multiple binaries for both macOS and iOS.
+* Dynamic framework (xcframework format) which contains multiple binaries for macOS and iOS.
-* Bitcode is included and this is the reason for the larger file size.
+* Since [Xcode 14](https://developer.apple.com/documentation/Xcode-Release-Notes/xcode-14-release-notes), bitcode is deprecated.
+Version M103 and above does not include bitcode.

 ## 📢 Requirements
 * iOS 12+